Review:

 score is between 0 and 5

-Medieval philosophy refers to the period of philosophical thought in the Middle Ages, roughly spanning from the fall of the Roman Empire in the 5th century to the Renaissance in the 15th century.
-It includes a wide range of philosophical traditions and influences from both Western and Eastern sources.
+Medieval philosophy is the philosophy that existed in the Western world during the Middle Ages, roughly spanning from the fall of the Roman Empire in the 5th century to the Renaissance in the 15th century.

 Key Features